-Only 15,000?
-Remember that God had cut Gideon’s army to 300 so Midian had 14,700 more men than Gideon.
+Remember that God had cut Gideon’s army to 300 meaning Midian led 14,700 more men than Gideon.
 It’s no wonder the leaders of Succoth and Peniel were afraid to aid a man with so little means to fight a major opposition.

 The One Thing They Forgot

-Even though Gideon only had 300 in his army he had already defeated the major part of the Midian forces.
+Even though Gideon only had 300 soldiers, he had already defeated the majority of the Midian forces.

 Or Did He?